rumca-js/youtube-dl-mgr/README.md

 ```

 # How-To
 call qyoum.sh in a directory with youtube link as an argument.
 It adds a link to query for the download.
+It is added to the file specified by YOUTUBE_LINK_VARIABLE file.
 When all links have been added run
 ```
 qyoum.sh run